filipsobol/sonda/docs/configuration.md

 Enabling this option will increase the time needed to generate the report and reduce the accuracy of estimated GZIP and Brotli sizes for individual files.

+See the [Detailed view](/features/detailed-view) section for more information.

 ### `sources`

 * **Type:** `boolean`